The Learning Core

 Mathematics at Riverston School is dynamic, ensuring an excitement and enthusiasm for the subject so that pupils share their teachers’ passion.
 The introduction and teaching of mathematics is a powerful tool for communication, decision-making, problem-solving, thinking, computation, analysing, research and creative skills.
 It is important that pupils learn that mathematics is not necessarily a subject on its own but has applications in other subjects and the world at large.

-For all pupils, a GCSE level 9 to 4, or equivalent grade, is our goal as we strive towards individual success in this subject.
+For all pupils, a GCSE level 9 to 4, or equivalent Functional Skills Level 2 grade is our goal and some children progress to A Level and Further Maths qualifications.

 Science is taught in three science laboratories with access to a wide range of interactive and engaging software to enhance and support learning.
 We follow the National Curriculum relative to the pupils’ ages but tailor made to match pupils’ individual abilities and needs.

-At Key Stage 4 there is a variety of courses available for children to choose from, ranging from BTEC courses at Levels 1 and 2, to the more traditional GCSE Combined Science Synergy course.
-Textbook resources have been carefully selected to enable full access by all pupils, according to their needs.
+At Key Stage 4 there are a variety of courses available for children to choose from, ranging from BTEC courses at Levels 1 and 2, to the more traditional GCSE Combined Science Synergy course.
+Textbook resources have been carefully selected to enable full access by all pupils according to their needs.

-A Level Science's are on offer in Riverston College.
+A Level Sciences are on offer at Riverston College.

 Games, Physical Education and Fitness